spacemakerai/threejs-course/README.md

 2. In a terminal, navigate to the downloaded folder and run `yarn install`
 3. To run the code and make it listen to changes, run `yarn dev`

+Open the URL that is printed to your terminal to open the webpage.
+If you're seeing a completely red canvas, you're set to begin!

 ## What now?

 Navigate to `src/main.ts` and scroll down to "TASK 1" and follow the instructions!